Jacob Rees-Mogg: May government (2016–2019)

-After Cameron resigned in the wake of the referendum result, the Conservatives had a leadership election in which Rees-Mogg initially supported Boris Johnson.
+After David Cameron resigned due to the United Kingdom's vote to leave the European Union, the Conservatives had a leadership election in which Rees-Mogg initially supported Boris Johnson.
 After Johnson chose not to run, Rees-Mogg endorsed Michael Gove and after Gove was eliminated he backed Andrea Leadsom.
-Leadsom then withdrew, allowing Theresa May to become Conservative leader and Prime Minister.
+Leadsom then withdrew, which meant that Theresa May became Conservative leader and Prime Minister.

 Rees-Mogg supported the then-Republican Party nominee Donald Trump during 2016 U.S. presidential election.
 In October 2016, when the Donald Trump Access Hollywood tape surfaced, he distanced himself from Trump's Twitter messages, saying that Twitter was "fundamentally trivial".
 In May 2018 he wrote an article for The Times titled 'Trump Will Be Our Greatest Ally After Brexit', saying that he "appealed to voters left behind by the metropolitan elite and he exudes confidence about his own nation and a determination not to be a manager of decline, which also inspires the Brexiteers".

 In November 2017, Rees-Mogg met Trump's former White House Chief Strategist and Breitbart News executive chairman Steve Bannon to discuss how right-wing movements can succeed in the United Kingdom and the United States.
 Rees-Mogg later defended the meeting when asked about it in an interview, stating, "I've talked to any number of people whose political views I do not share or fully endorse. ...
 Inevitably politicians meet other politicians.
 Mr Bannon was the chief of staff to President Trump and is a senior figure in the Republican Party."

 In 2017, he supported the confidence and supply agreement made between the Conservative Party and the Democratic Unionist Party (DUP).
 He later addressed a DUP fundraising event, drawing criticism from the Northern Ireland Conservatives.

 Rees-Mogg was widely regarded as a potential candidate for the leadership of his party, something he was reportedly considering during 2017.
 On 13 August 2017, however, Rees-Mogg said that such speculation was "part of media's silly season".
 Two Conservative MPs, Heidi Allen and Anna Soubry, announced that they would leave the party if he became leader; another, Justine Greening, suggested she could do the same.
-However, other Conservative MPs, such as Jesse Norman, and Daniel Kawczynski have expressed support for a prospective Rees-Mogg leadership bid.
+However, other Conservative MPs, such as Jesse Norman and Daniel Kawczynski have expressed support for a prospective Rees-Mogg leadership bid.
 Former UKIP leader Nigel Farage also backed a potential Rees-Mogg candidacy.